oofmatoes/Safer-Umamusume-AutoTrainer/README.md

 https://play.google.com/googleplaygames/

 # What can this do
 Not much for now.
-Can Fully automate a run in theory but can only reach ura with very easy careers (daiwa)\
+Can Fully automate a run in theory but can only beat ura with very easy careers (daiwa)\
 Will fail very early on the harder careers\
 Basically it works but plays very badly for now.
 No promises on when it will be good.\
 Usable if you just wanna grind monies/sparks tho